adcaudill/ccsrch/README.md

 1.0.4 (In Development):

 * Added option to output the file name, and how many hits were found to the console when using -o (see -c in usage).
+* Added option to limit the number of results from a single file before going on to the next file (see -l in usage).

 1.0.3 (Aug.
 28, 2007):